-The Testament Of Dr. Mabuse (1933)
+The Testament of Dr. Mabuse (1933)

-Commissioner Karl Lo...
+as Commissioner Karl Lohmann

-Prof. Doctor Baum
+as Prof. Doctor Baum

 The story is very long-winded and even an ingenious director like Fritz Lang could not prevent its being rather slow-moving in places.